US President Donald Trump approved strikes on Iran - then backed down

 The operation was reportedly in its early stages when it was called off, a senior administration official said.
 Planes were in the air and ships were in position, but no missiles had been fired when word came to stand down, the official said.

-Pentagon video released earlier in the day showed a smoke trail from the US$180 million drone following a missile strike which Trump called a "big mistake".
+Pentagon video released earlier in the day showed a smoke trail from the US$130 million drone following a missile strike which Trump called a "big mistake".

 Amid the increasing fears of open conflict, Senate Majority Leader Mitch McConnell confirmed to Fox News "measured responses" would be coming.